 Along with all the imaginable items above; are the vehicle parts; such as fenders, grills, brake shoes, exhaust pipes and numerous tires.
 How many people would bother to haul off their damaged tire if they had a roadside flat?
 How many trucks are still using retreaded tires which shed their skin so frequently?

-The cost incurred by our government bodies; who for some reason have been delegated to clean up behind us; is horrendous.
-One figure that is thrown around; as much as the trash; is 11 billion dollars.
-That figure,if true, is absolutely unacceptable.
+The cost incurred by our government agencies; who for some reason have been delegated to clean up behind us; is horrendous.
+One figure that is thrown around; as much as is the trash; is 11 billion dollars spent nationally each year.
+That figure, if true, is absolutely unacceptable.
 We as a nation should be ashamed of ourselves.
 I use the pronoun “we” because if not “we” than just who?
 Even if it is not you in particular that throws stuff out, do you pick up after others that do?
 Do you point out to your fellow man the ridiculousness of actions of this sort?
 The responsibility as a nation is OURS.

 Politics have no place here.
 This is not a problem that we need to run to government to have solved.
 High taxes?
 More regulation and enforcement?
 What if “we” all learned to pickup behind ourselves and express our discontent to those that don’t.
 If you don’t happen to be one of those that litter intentionally, just be sure you never add to the problem with such acts as driving a pickup with an open bed that has loose objects in it.
 Talk to your family, friends or neighbors about this.
 Are you one of those that feel that plastic in the ocean is an imaginary problem dreamed up by environmental radicals?